wachikun/mvc/README.md

 ### mvc-status is slow!

-Add your project path to `mvc-default-status-fast-regexp-list`.
+Add your project path to `mvc-default-status-fast-directory-regexp-list`.

 ```
-(add-to-list 'mvc-default-status-fast-regexp-list "/YOUR-PROJECT-PATH/$")
+(add-to-list 'mvc-default-status-fast-directory-regexp-list "/YOUR-PROJECT-PATH/$")
 ```